VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

     false,

     // Tiles array
-    PunkTiles,
+    ActorTiles,

     // Frame offsets array
     NULL,
 };
 ```

 `CharSet`s can have a unique usage or they can be shared to display more than one copy of the same image without increasing the memory footprint in the CHAR memory space.
-In the above example, the **PunkTiles** is a reference to the array that actually holds the pixel data.
+In the above example, the **ActorTiles** is a reference to the array that actually holds the pixel data.

 CHAR memory is arranged as a unidimensional array.
 Visually, it would look like this: